SilverHalf/mount-balrior/decima/mechanics.md

 #### 70% Transition
 {: .no_toc}
-Once Decima reaches 70% of her health, she performs a series of attacks that transitions her into the second phase:
+Once Decima reaches 70% of her health, she performs a sequence that transitions her into the second phase:
 1. Decima gains <img class="inline nova-shield"> [Nova Shield].
 2. Decima will [Seismic Reposition] to the center of the arena.
 3. Decima starts channeling her [Flux Nova], unlocking her <img class="inline defiance"> [Defiance Bar], and simultaneously casts [Chorus of Thunder].